Aiko-Suzuki/NNT-Anti-AFK/README.md

 To install the addon/script drag in the drop the folder named "nnt-anti-afk" in the addons folder !

-All the configuration is in fame for the anti-afk settings..
+All the configuration is in panel for the anti-afk settings..

-if you want the blogs modules sorry but you will need to try by yourself
+Blogs should work by itself !

 ## Information